Testing for Changes in Kendall's Tau: Change-point Detection for Kendall's tau

-Let $((X_i,Y_i))_{i\geq 1}$ be a stationary process of bivariate random vectors with marginal distribution function $F(x,y) = P(X_1\leq x, Y_1\leq y)$.
-Throughout the article, we assume $F$ to be Lipschitz continuous.
-For practical purposes this is fulfilled if $F$ possesses a bounded density, but, for instance, $X = Y$ is also allowed.
+Let $((X_i,Y_i))_{i\in\Z}$ be a strictly stationary series of bivariate random vectors with marginal distribution function $F(x,y) = P(X_0\leq x, Y_0\leq y)$.
+Throughout the remainder of the article, we assume $F$ to be Lipschitz continuous.
+This is fulfilled if $F$ possesses a bounded density, but, e.g., $X_0 = Y_0$ almost surely is also allowed.
 Kendall's rank correlation coefficient, also known as Kendall's tau, is defined as

 where $(X,Y)$ and $(X^\prime,Y^\prime)$ are two independent random variables with distribution function $F$.
-Kendall's tau is a measure of correlation between the random variables $X$ and $Y$, where we understand correlation as \emph{monotone dependence}.
+Kendall's tau is a measure of correlation between the random variables $X$ and $Y$, where we understand correlation generally as \emph{monotone dependence}, which, loosely speaking, carries information on to what extent one variable on average increases or decreases as the value of the other increases.
+Kendall's tau, as well as the related dependence measure Spearman's rho, is a function of the copula only.
+In particular, it does not depend on the marginal distributions and is hence invariant to monotone marginal transformations, see \citet[e.g.][Chap.~5]{nelsen:2006}.
+Consequently, its sample version only depends on the ranks of the data, which is the reason for Kendall's tau being also referred to as \emph{rank correlation measure}.
 The sample version of Kendall's tau is defined as